luckiezhou/DynamicTriad/README.md

 Note that:

 - The graph is expected to be undirected, however, it should be presented in a **directed format**.
 That is, if there is an edge (u, v, w), its reciprocal edge (v, u, w) must also exists in the adjacency list.
-- The vertex set should be same for all graphs, if a vertex is missing in a certain graph, simply represent it with an isolated vertex.
+- The vertex set should be same for all graphs, if a vertex is missing in a certain graph, simply present it as an isolated vertex.
 - If a vertex has no outbound vertices, you should write a line with only the ``from_node_name``, instead of ignoring this vertex.
 - If the graph is unweighted, place a ``1.0`` for all ``weight`` placeholders, rather than ignoring all weights in the adjacency list.
 - Loopback edges (u, u, w) will be ignored when the adjacency list is loaded.